-On Tuesday, September 17th, the full moon will shine brightly in the Atlanta skies.
+On Friday, November 15th, the full moon will shine brightly in the Atlanta skies.
 It will be a Super Moon, which is perfect for amateur sky-gazers to enjoy — because you can’t miss it.
+This is the fourth and final super moon of 2024.

 To your eyes, the moon will also appear full the night before and the night after peak fullness technically occurs — giving you three nights to view the Super Moon.
 Stick with us, as we tell you how to easily get a glimpse of this beautiful and uncommon celestial event.